 Bar-Ilan University has over 30 years of experience in teaching communication and prides itself with hundreds of B.A. and M.A. graduates.
 The faculty members of the School of Communication and related units are internationally renowned researchers and lecturers, with extensive experience in all fields of communication: print press, TV, radio, advertising, marketing, public relations, spokesmanship, and new media.

 Ample Career Opportunities

-During the third year of studies, our BA students can already participate in our internship program, in which they intern in different media organizations such as PR offices, news websites, government offices and others.
-Through the program, the students gain practical experience in the field and acquire important tools which will assist them in their future careers.
+During the third year of studies, our BA students can already participate in our internship program, in which they intern in different media organizations such as PR offices, news websites, government offices, and others.
+Through the program, the students gain practical experience in the field and acquire important tools that will assist them in their future careers.